 Answers About Admissions and Transfer Resources

 In the past, a printed Alberta Transfer Guide provided all general admission and transfer information, including transfer agreements with post-secondary institutions.
-It’s since been replaced with the Transfer Alberta website and search tools:
+It’s since been replaced with the Transfer Alberta website and Transfer Alberta Search tool.

-8. How do I use the Transfer Alberta Search tool or mobile app?
+10. How do I use the Transfer Alberta Search tool?

 You’ll be asked a series of questions relating to your personal experience and education you may have already completed, such as courses or programs you have completed and in what academic years you completed them.
 As you answer these questions, the tool will start identifying transfer opportunities decisions by institutions that may apply to you.

-9. How often is information in the Transfer Alberta Search tool and mobile app updated?
+11. How often is information in the Transfer Alberta Search tool updated?

-Data for the Transfer Alberta Search Tool and Mobile App is updated on an ongoing basis as new information is added by post-secondary institutions.
+Data for the Transfer Alberta Search Tool is updated on an ongoing basis as new information is added by post-secondary institutions.
 That said, we ask that you confirm results with the post-secondary institution you are planning to attend before you apply.

-10. If a course I’ve taken isn’t listed in the search tool or app, how do I know if I’ll get transfer credit for it?
+12. If a course I’ve taken isn’t listed in the search tool, how do I know if I’ll get transfer credit for it?

 If you don’t see a transfer decision listed for your course(s) for the academic year in which you completed it (e.g., 2016/17), re-confirm that you have selected the correct year for your completion.
 If you still don’t see your course(s), try using the “Filter” option and search for different keywords associated with your course using “Select Subjects taken” or “Filter by Course or Keyword”.
 If the course still doesn’t appear in your results, there may not be a formalized transfer agreement for it.
 This does not necessarily mean you won’t get credit for that course.

-If transfer information is not listed in the search tool or app, contact the institution you want to attend and ask about whether a transfer credit assessment already exists.
+If transfer information is not listed in the search tool, contact the institution you want to attend and ask about whether a transfer credit assessment already exists.
 Assessment of your individual transcript will only happen after you have been admitted to your new program of study.

 Getting transfer credit depends on a number of factors.
 Transfer decisions listed in Transfer Alberta are only one consideration.
 You also need to consider: